jasonbrianhall/rubikscube/README.md

 - `colors.py`: Color definitions and enums
 - `rubiksolver.py`: Function to bridge the json representing the cube to a Kociemba string text representation.
 - `twophase`:  Directory containing the logic to actually solve the cube
+- `appicon.py`: Base64 encoded Icon used to make the game prettier in MS Windows instead of the generic icon

 ## Technical Details